A Practical Guide to PID Controller Implementation: Digital PID implementation

 \subsection{Incremental versus positional form}

-The incremental form has two important advantages over the positional form relating to practical implementation: bumpless transfer and clamping antiw-windup strategies can be implemented with ease.
+The incremental form has two important practical advantages over the positional form: bumpless transfer and clamping anti-windup are easily implemented.

-Bumpless transfer refers to changing between manual and automatic mode, between tracking and automatic mode, or when changing parameters of the controller, without the controller output $u$ resulting in large jumps.
-Bumpless transfer is a requirement in most applications.
-In positional form implementations, this can be achieved by keeping track of when such changes occur, and changing the integrator state to a value that results in bumpless transfer.
-In the incremental form, the controller output is only changed by increment $\Delta u$ and there is therefore no need for such checks and adjustments.
+Bumpless transfer---a requirement in most applications---means that switching between manual and automatic or between tracking and automatic mode, or changing controller parameters, does not cause large jumps in the controller output $u$.
+Positional form implementations achieve this by detecting such changes and adjusting the integrator state accordingly.
+In the incremental form, the output only changes by the increment $\Delta u$, so no such checks and adjustments are needed.

-The integral part of the PID controller can result in a problem called integral windup.
-Integral windup occurs when the actuator and process cannot achieve the desired setpoint, resulting in a persistent control error.
-The persistent error may then cause a continued increase of the control signal beyond the physical limitations of the actuators.
-There are three common ways to avoid integral windup in PID controllers: control signal clamping, back calculation and integrator clamping.
-In practice, they can both work, but back calculation requires an additional parameter, a tracking-time constant, that has to be tuned.
-When the incremental form is used, control signal clamping is obtained simply by forcing the control signal to stay inside the control limits.
+The integral part can give rise to integral windup: when the actuator and process cannot achieve the desired setpoint, the persistent control error may keep increasing the control signal beyond the physical limitations of the actuators.
+Three common remedies are control signal clamping, back calculation and integrator clamping.
+All can work in practice, but back calculation requires tuning an additional parameter, a tracking-time constant.
+In the incremental form, control signal clamping is obtained simply by keeping the control signal inside the control limits.

-On the other hand, the incremental form requires the use of the integral term, which means that it cannot be used when the controller is a P- or PD-controller.
-In these cases, the positional form must be implemented.
-This will be discussed and handled in the implementation presented in \cref{sec:CombinedPID}.
-This restriction is a minor drawback, since neither anti-windup nor bumpless transfer are relevant when there is no integral action in the controller.
+On the other hand, the incremental form requires the integral term and therefore cannot be used for P- or PD-controllers (\cref{sec:PandPD}); in these cases the positional form is required, handled in the implementation of \cref{sec:CombinedPID}.
+This is a minor drawback, since neither anti-windup nor bumpless transfer are relevant without integral action.